wzhtoo/Microsoft-Cybersecurity-Analyst-Professional-Certificate/01_Introduction-to-Computers-and-Operating-SystemsandSecurity/Module_4/01_FinalCourseAssessment/03_GradedAssignment.md

 - False

 5. Question 5
-   Commercial on-premises computing will require more **\_\_\_\_** than personal or commercial cloud-based environments.
+   Commercial on-premises computing will require more **\_\_\_\_** than personal or commercial Cloud-based environments.

 - Users
 - Hardware
   - Correct.
-This environment is typically larger than one for personal use and requires on-premises hardware, unlike cloud computing.
+This environment is typically larger than one for personal use and requires on-premises hardware, unlike Cloud computing.
 - Software

 6. Question 6